-It only took breaking one of them—and having to rush my child out of a room till it could be ventilated of the most toxic poison known to humanity—to ban CFLs from all but the most remote areas of my house.
+It only took breaking one of them—and having to rush my child out of a room till it could be ventilated of one of the most toxic poisons known to humanity—to ban CFLs from all but the most remote areas of my house.

 But even more important than the tiny amount of mercury released by one broken bulb is the huge amount of mercury used in the manufacture of all CFLs.
 This has far greater impact on the health of everyone, especially those who manufacture these bulbs.

 That’s why LED light bulbs are such Good News to people who want to save energy and money on their electric bills.

 LED bulbs have many advantages over both incandescents and compact fluorescents:

 - last at least 10 years,

 - contain no mercury vapor,

 - are tough and can be dropped or turned off and on repeatedly without damage,